nicklutsko/nicklutsko.github.io/_posts/2019-07-25-Why-Cant-We-Predict-Weather-More-Than-Two-Weeks-in-Advance.md

 <h3>A Problem with Lorenz's Theory</h3>

 <p>In 2008, <a href="https://journals.ametsoc.org/doi/full/10.1175/2007JAS2449.1">Rotunno and Snyder</a> showed that there was a problem with Lorenz’s derivation.
-As part of this derivation, Lorenz had to assume something about the kinetic energy (KE) spectrum of atmospheric turbulence.
+As part of the derivation, Lorenz had to assume something about the kinetic energy (KE) spectrum of atmospheric turbulence.
 The KE spectrum is the amount of kinetic energy contained at each wavenumber \(k\) (the inverse wavelength) of the turbulence and is typically assumed to follow a power law:
 $$
 E \sim k^{-p}
 $$